tonytw1/gauge-controller/README.md

 Provides a UI to select interesting metrics and forward them to gauges which announce themselves via MQTT.

 React client with a Golang backend.
-Used to a my sandbox project for staying current in React front ends, Golang and building non Intel container images.
+Used as my sandbox project for staying current in React front ends, Golang and building non Intel container images.